matb33/meteor-local-bootstrap/README.md

 ## Usage

-1. Copy this package (`local-bootstrap3`) into your app's `packages/` folder (create the `packages/` folder if you don't already have one);
+1. Clone this repo into your app's packages folder as `packages/local-bootstrap3/` (create the `packages/` folder if you don't already have one);

 2. Create a local package (eg. `app-bootstrap`, so: `packages/app-bootstrap/`).
     Create at least the 3 files found below.
-You can add other files at will, such as themes (see inline comments for examples);
+You can add other files later on, such as themes (see inline comments for examples);

 3. Add this package to your app (`meteor add app-bootstrap`).
-You don't need to explicitly add `local-bootstrap3` -- `app-bootstrap` pulls it in automatically.
+You don't need to explicitly add `local-bootstrap3` -- `app-bootstrap` will pull it in automatically.

 ## Files to create under `packages/app-bootstrap/`